childsish/dynamic-yaml/README.md

 Due to the short amount of time I was willing to spend on working upon this, there are a few restrictions required for a valid YAML configuration file.

 * **Wild card strings must be surrounded by quotes.** Braces ('{' and '}') in a YAML file usually enclose a mapping object.
 However, braces are also used by the Python string formatting syntax to enclose a reference.
 As there is no way to change either of these easily, strings that contain wildcards must be explicitly declared using single or double quotes to enclose them.
-* **Variables are always dynamically resolved.** This possibly introduces significant slow downs, but hopefully your configurtion object isn't too big anyway.
+* **Variables are always dynamically resolved.** This possibly introduces significant slow downs, but hopefully your configuration object isn't too big anyway.